thomasantonakis/RepData_PeerAssessment2/report.md

 In the earlier years of the database there are generally fewer events recorded, most likely due to lack of good records.
 More recent years should be considered more complete.
 We will take out of the analysis records who date earlier than 1980.

-The propostion of observations before 1980 are the 8.35% of total observations, and will nw be dropped out.
+The proportion of observations before 1980 are the 8.35% of total observations, and will nw be dropped out.

 ```r